top of page

 6

-We went to Lewisham People’s Day to celebrate the work that we had created and spread awareness about park life.
-This helped our confidence to stand up for our park and show others the significance of what we had done.
+The Toolkit is great at achieving incredible presentation skills.
+For example, one ParkLife group went to Lewisham People’s Day to celebrate the work that they had created and spread awareness about park life.
+This helped their confidence to stand up for our park and show others the significance of what we had done.
+All groups had a chance to present their creative work and goals formally to powerful people in their communities.

 Peoples Day show.png